 Around 1995, while in charge of all woodwork and finishes for a preservation project in Philly, the head of the masonry restoration team left and I was asked to oversee this challenge as well.
 This is where my interest in masonry conservation started.
 Since lime mortars, plasters and finishes have been the mainstay of buildings all over the world for thousands of years, it was important that I learn as much about them as possible.
 It wouldn’t be enough to just read book, I would actually need to learn how to work the materials and understand the underlying physical and chemical processes that mean either success or failure.
-I won’t limit this blog to discussions of lime mortars, but I think it is an important place to start.
+I won’t limit this blog to discussions of lime mortars, but I think it is an important place to start with our first post.

 I’m not going to start at the beginning with lime 101.
 I can can come back to that topic many times and in different ways in future postings.
 The fun part of this blog for me is that I can take it anywhere I want each day as I work on different buildings.
 The idea is that each posting should come out of actual work on buildings during the week.

-On the other hand, if water loss occurs too fast after installation, there will be no cementitious binding.
-What’s the right amount of water and how long do you need to maintain it?
+So how does one determine the right amount of water?
+And how long do you need to maintain it?
 How do you achieve this in a porous material subject to swings in temperature and humidity, wind and sun, all of which directly affect the physical properties of water?

 I decided to conduct a simple experiment to see if I could understand from a laboratory perspective the results of three typical conditions of mortar in the field.

-The first condition to replicate was pointing of a brick wall with a lime-sand mortar on a hot summer day.
+- The first condition to replicate was pointing of a brick wall with a lime-sand mortar on a hot summer day.
 Working successfully in these conditions is not easy, but is can be done.
 Yet is also the area where we regularly see failures, mostly because the masonry substrate is not well hydrated beforehand.

-The second condition to mimic was the application of a lime-sand mortar as a stucco on well-hydrated masonry.
+- The second condition to mimic was the application of a lime-sand mortar as a stucco on well-hydrated masonry.

-The third condition is the use of a lime-sand mortar in constructing a brick wall, where the masonry is put under a compression load, rather than just laid into a mortar joint indifferently.
+- The third condition is the use of a lime-sand mortar in constructing a brick wall, where the masonry is put under a compression load, rather than just laid into a mortar joint indifferently.